vinayr1225/ban/doc/user/project/clusters/serverless/index.md

 - node.js
 - Dockerfile

-You can find and import all the files referenced in this doc in the **[functions example project](https://gitlab.com/knative-examples/functions)**.
+You can find and import all the files referenced in this doc in the **(functions example project](https://gitlab.com/knative-examples/functions)**.

 Follow these steps to deploy a function using the Node.js runtime to your Knative instance (you can skip these steps if you've cloned the example project):